 The Book In Three Or More Sentences:

 Looking for ways to understand and win others on your side?
 This book is for you.
 It’s a step-by-step guide walking you through the process of handling people.
 A manual for interacting with them.
-It’s a must read if you want to blend in, influence, negotiate with the fellow humans and make more friends.
+It’s a must-read if you want to blend in, influence, negotiate with fellow humans and make them like you.
+Possible side effects: you become kinder and more focused on others, not on yourself.

 The Core Idea:

 The key to success in both life and business is more than just going to college and getting a degree.
 It’s mastering the ability to present your ideas in a charismatic way in front of others.
 Dale Carnegie’s primary goal is to help us understand others and after that tailor our message so it can correspond with their needs.
 The latter makes us irresistible to them.